 Pindul Cave Entrance Fee

-For cave exploration with the tube, foreign will have to pay slightly extra than the local.
-The price includes the tube rent and a plastic bag.
-To avoid any of visitor’s belonging wet by the water, insurance, and the guide’s fee.
+For cave exploration with the tube, foreigners will have to pay slightly extra than the locals.
+The price includes tube rent and a plastic bag.
+To avoid any of the visitor’s belonging wet by the water, insurance, and the guide’s fee.
 The price does not include Rp 10.000 for the entrance retribution.

 |Pindul Cave Entrance Fee|